jocoder22/Movie-Trailer-Website/README.md

 This project creates a website that displays and plays trailers of favorite movies.

 # Installation
 Clone the GitHub repository of `movie/entertainment _center3.py` (https://github.com/jocoder22/movie/blob/Working_edit/entertainment%20_center3.py) and `movie/media.py` [https://github.com/jocoder22/movie/blob/Working_edit/media.py].
-Save the files to your local computer
+Save the files to your local computer.

 # Requirements
   1. Install Python 2.7 in your computer